‘When your two-year-old says, “I miss mommy,” you can only explain so much to them’

 By: Eleanor Coopsammy · CBC News · Posted: Sep 12, 2019 5:00 AM CT | Last Updated: September 12

-Lindsay Boychuk lived for the outdoors and her family, enjoying life on their two-acre property outside Oakbank, Man., but for months, she’s been at a clinic in Florida as her husband prepares to sell their home to pay her medical bills.
+Lindsay Boychuk lived for the outdoors and her family, enjoying life on their two-acre property outside Oakbank, Man., but for months, she’s been at a clinic in Florida as her husband prepares to sell their home to pay her medical bills for Lyme Disease Treatment at the Sponaugle Wellness Institute in Oldsmar, FL.

 Lyme disease has separated her for months from her three children and her husband, Mark Boychuk.